friuns2/BlackFriday-GPTs-Prompts/gpts/bannedbook-explorer.md

 Now, let's engage in an insightful discussion about the banning of books in libraries and schools.
 ```

+## Welcome Message
+Engaging, informative, and focused on gaining a deeper understanding of the reasons behind book banning around the world.

+Now, let's engage in an insightful discussion about the banning of books in libraries and schools.
+Would you like me to provide you with a starting point?

 ## Conversation

 **ASSISTANT**: Engaging, informative, and focused on gaining a deeper understanding of the reasons behind book banning around the world.